Five GCSEs at grade /9–4. including a minimum grade 4 in English Language. BTEC Level 2 qualifications considered in subject related courses.

 Our students in particular enjoy the non-exam assessment part of the course and have explored some fascinating topics over the last few years such as how serial killers use language to manipulate individuals, how films by Disney and Marvel have evolved the language or cinema over time to adapt to the needs of their audience and how certain individuals in society face accent discrimination due to the way they speak.

 You will study how language is used in written, spoken and electronic forms including articles, blogs and social media to see how these different genres affect how language is structured for respective audiences.
-You will also examine language in its wider geographical and social contexts with topics that will encourage debate in lectures including accents and dialects (in the UK, Australia and America), language and gender, language and ethnicity and political correctness.
+You will also examine language in its wider geographical and social contexts with topics that will encourage debate in lectures including accents and dialects (in the UK and abroad), language and gender, language and ethnicity and political correctness.

-20% of your overall A Level result is gained from work completed in lectures.
-You will produce a report based on your own research, outlining an area of focus relating to language and society, such as the use of different accents and dialects in radio phone-ins or how gender roles are established in sit-coms.
-You will also produce a creative text based on a language debate in society such as an exploration in to whether the English language is decaying or evolving, along with an accompanying commentary of how you put your text together.
+20% of your overall A Level result is gained from work completed outside of class.
+You will produce a investigation based on your own research, outlining an area your interest relating to language and society, such as the use of different accents and dialects in pockets of society.
+You will also develop your creative writing skills by producing a creative text such as a script, blog or a short story on any topic you choose.

 The course includes a number of external trips to maximise your learning experiences on the course.
 You will get an opportunity to take part on the annual English Language trip to Dublin where in previous years students have seen comedy shows by performers including Jimmy Carr and Lee Evans.
 You will also visit the National Library of Ireland and other academic institutions for workshops, presentations and talks.
 You will also get the chance to appear in the audience of live TV shows such as The Wright Stuff and Loose Women, as well as other UK based excursions including the British Library.